LastPass vs. Bitwarden 2025: Is Open-Source Better?

 Both LastPass and Bitwarden provide unlimited password storage across multiple devices.
 They also have an auto-fill feature that correctly identifies saved sites and automatically fills in information like logins, credit cards, and personal details.
 They both handle auto-fill well — though Bitwarden needs a few more settings enabled for it to work smoothly.

 LastPass and Bitwarden both offer password-sharing features, too.
 LastPass allows for easy password sharing with other users, but you can’t share entire folders with other users without upgrading to LastPass Families.
 Bitwarden’s Send feature allows for sharing a single piece of text or file with an unlimited number of users, but if you want to share passwords you need to do so through the Organization feature.
-Annoyingly, unless you have a Family account you can only add 2 users to an Organization — it’s quite limiting, and I wish you could just enter in a recipient email address like you can with LastPass.
-That said, both services allow for adjusting permissions for shared users — which is pretty cool.
+Annoyingly, unless you have a Family account you can only add 2 users to an Organization — it’s quite limiting, and I wish you could just enter in a recipient email address.

-Basic Features — LastPass Is Better at the Basics
+Basic Features — Bitwarden Is Better for Flexibility

 During my tests, LastPass’s auto-save and auto-fill functionalities worked great.
 Every time I created a new account, LastPass immediately asked me whether I wanted to save it.
 And every time I navigated to a login field, LastPass auto-filled my login credentials — but users can also choose to disable auto-fill for specific sites (for additional security).
 Bitwarden’s auto-fill is equally user-friendly, and you have the option to enable auto-fill on page load if you choose, or alternatively to set it to auto-fill just when you click in the login field.
 However, Bitwarden makes it a bit harder to disable auto-fill for specific domains — you have to manually disable it on each individual login entry.

-Basic Features — LastPass Is Better at the Basics
+Basic Features — Bitwarden Is Better for Flexibility

 LastPass lets you save payment cards, bank accounts, addresses, and notes.
 LastPass’s addresses template is decent, but it doesn’t have fields for passport or license numbers.
 There isn’t a dedicated identity folder either.
 You can create one manually — but that isn’t super intuitive.
-Likewise, while Bitwarden’s identities work just as well, you have to manually create folders to store your identities in (which is pretty annoying).
+Likewise, while Bitwarden’s identities work just as well, you have to manually create folders to store your identities in.

 Dark Web Monitoring Data Breach Alerts Password Vault Auditing File storage Emergency Access Additional Tools